“Education and learning allow us to make sense of the world around us, the world inside of us, and where we fit within the world” - Nelson Mandela

 The course includes collaborative learning and engagement with students partaking in small group sessions prior to the plenary lecture to engage in texts and discuss perspectives from different disciplinary points.

-This theme interrogates the idea of naming linking to identity of Mandela University, the Person and Mandela’s intellectual legacies.
+This theme interrogates the idea of naming linking to the identity of Mandela University, the Person, and Mandela’s intellectual legacies.
 This attempts to create links between the institution and the Eastern Cape Intellectual Histories along with liberation histories in the African continent.

 Presenter: Prof Nomalanga Mkhize

-Using the history of South Africa and its formation by the barrel of the gun, this theme links and traces the gender based violence to colonial and patriarchal violence that continues to define citizenship in contemporary South Africa.
-This section of the course, is designed to link race, class and gender on how gender based violence is perpetuated and ‘allowed’ in the post-apartheid South Africa.
+Using the history of South Africa and its formation by the barrel of the gun, this theme links and traces gender-based violence to colonial and patriarchal violence that continues to define citizenship in contemporary South Africa.
+This section of the Module is designed to link race, class, and gender, and how gender-based violence is perpetuated while it is being ‘allowed’ in post-apartheid South Africa

-This theme will introduce the Mandela students to debates on the history of Science, the social context of hard science and its links to Africa.
-These discourses are is linked to conversations on the origins of the disciple of science and how interpretations of science can offer support for societal decisions.
+This theme will introduce the Mandela students to debates on the history of science, the social context of hard science, and its links to Africa.
+This part of the module is linked to conversations on the origins of the discipline of science and how interpretations of science can offer support for societal decisions.
 This theme intends to encourage conversations on the relationship between science and the sustainability of society.

 Presenter: Prof Azwinndini Muronga

-This theme interrogates the meaning and purpose of the Constitution in defining humanity as it links to freedoms, rights and justice.
+This theme interrogates the meaning and purpose of the Constitution in defining humanity as it links to freedoms, rights, and justice.
 This will focus on the nature and history of the South African constitution.
-Using the Bill of Rights, this theme be interrogating in different ways to ask questions about justice and freedom; equity and equality; democracy and justice.
+Using the Bill of Rights, this theme will be interrogated in different ways to ask questions about justice and freedom, equity and equality, and democracy and justice.

-• Theme 6: Humanising Pedagogy: Co-existence and Common Futures
+Theme 8: Humanising Pedagogy: Co-existence and Common Futures:

-This theme seeks to conclude and link themes presented in the course around the concept of ‘humanising pedagogy’.
-This approach will encourage student to act as active participants in knowledge production towards a more ‘humane’ understanding of society while promoting deep conversations on the features of a Nelson Mandela graduate.
-In summarising the course, students will be encouraged to define their own common and sustainable institutional futures.
+This theme seeks to conclude and link themes presented in the Module around the concept of ‘humanising pedagogy’.
+This approach will encourage students to act as active participants in knowledge production towards a more ‘humane’ understanding of society while promoting deep conversations on the features of a Nelson Mandela graduate.
+In summarising the Module, students will be encouraged to define their own common and sustainable institutional futures.

 Presenter: Mr Mukhtar Raban